-The government grants received mainly comprise of the Job Support Scheme, Special Employment Credit Scheme and the Temporary Employment Credit Scheme, which are incentives received upon fulfilling the conditions for compensation of expenses already incurred or as immediate financial support.
-There were no unfulfilled conditions or contingencies relating to those government grants.
-In addition, the Group recognised government grants of approximately SGD549,000 (2020: SGD747,000) of which approximately SGD356,000 (2020: SGD709,000) in respect of Covid-19 related subsidies, relates to Job Support Scheme provided by the Singapore Government.
+The government grants mainly comprise of Special Employment Credit Scheme and Jobs Growth Incentive, which are incentives received upon fulfilling the conditions for compensation of expenses already incurred or as immediate financial support.
+There was no unfulfilled conditions or contingencies relating to those government grants.